hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    the passed list of entCodes using any mechanism they find suitable and or need.

-NOTE: If you want to limit the number of entities printed as part of the comparitive prints, then pass numEntries argument to infoset1_result.
+NOTE: By default only 20 entities are printed as part of the comparitive prints, if you want to change this,  pass numEntries argument to infoset1_result.

 Others